Clyde River (Vermont): Derby

 The Clyde River forms the principal water-course, flowing through the town from east to west.

 After exiting from Clyde Pond #1, it proceeds westward.
 It empties into Lake Salem from the south.
 It exits the northwest corner of this lake.
 It is then joined by an unnamed brook from Derby Pond from the north.
 It then empties into Clyde Pond #2 from the northeast.
 It exits this Pond west and into south Lake Memphremagog from the north.
 The mouth is just east of where US 5/Vermont 105 crosses Lake Memphremagog.

 Natural history

 Beavers populate the countryside and sometimes undercut the streamside silver maple, toppling them into the water and creating logjams.

 The river winds through farm country, with silver maple and alder dominating the shoreline.
 Northern white cedar, an occasional willow, and a variety of shrubs line the 40 ft wide waterway, and vegetation dips right into the water.

-Geology

-The river is in the Nulhegan Basin of northeastern Vermont.